babashka/cli/README.md

 ### Custom collection handling

-Usually the above will suffice, but for custom transformation to a collection, you can use `:collect`.
+For those rare cases when you need it, you can use a `:collect` function for custom collection.
 Here's an example of parsing out `,` separated multi-arg-values:

 ``` clojure